Classic Moscow Mule Recipe

 Bottoms Up, Pinkies Down

-For more recipe inspiration, follow us on Facebook, Instagram, TikTok and Pinterest or order our cookbook.
+For more recipe inspiration, follow us on Substack, Facebook, Instagram, TikTok and Pinterest or order our cookbook.
 We love when you share your meals.
 Tag us on Instagram using #themodernproper.